knyghty/carrick.eu/content/articles/2022/testing_data_migrations.rst

 How to test your data migrations?
 =================================

+If you find yourself doing this a lot, there is a package called `django-test-migrations`_.
+I haven't used it myself but it will probably have fewer problems than the simple apprach below.
+However, if you're averse to installing yet another package, let's see what we can put together without too much work.

 Let's use the example above and say we have the following data migration:

 ..  code-block:: python